Sensirion/embedded-sht/README.md

 ```

 ## Repository content
-* embedded-common (submodule repository for common embedded driver stuff)
+* embedded-common (submodule repository for the common embedded driver HAL)
-* sht-common (SHTxx related)
+* sht-common (common files for all SHTxx drivers)
 * sht3x (SHT3x driver related)
-* shtc1 (SHTC1/SHTW1/SHTW2 driver related)
+* shtc1 (SHTC3/SHTC1/SHTW1/SHTW2 driver related)

 ## Collecting resources
 ```
 make release
 ```
-This will create a release folder
+This will create the `release` folder with the necessary driver files in it,
-with the necessary driver files in it, including a Makefile.
-That way, you have
+including a Makefile.
+That way, you have just ONE folder with all the sources
-just ONE folder with all the sources ready to build your driver for your
+ready to build your driver for your platform.
-platform.

 ## Files to adjust (from embedded-common)
 You only need to touch the following files: